Getting Ready to Recruit

 Things to consider when preparing to recruit Heading link

-This stage involves developing the materials needed to recruit participants, obtaining feedback on them as well as preparing retention strategies for participants.
+This stage involves developing the materials needed to recruit participants, obtaining feedback on them as well as preparing retention strategies.

 Planning Accordion Heading link